 As for HIV, surveillance data collected by the Hong Kong Government has shown an increase in the number of new HIV infections over the past 20 years.
 That being said, the prevalence of HIV infection remains low in Hong Kong.
 According to the latest surveillance data, 1.2 out of 1,000 people in Hong Kong have been diagnosed with HIV, as opposed to 3 out of 1,000 people in the US in 2014.

-Free public-sector STD testing in Hong Kong at Social Hygiene Clinics
+Free STD Testing in Hong Kong Public Sector at Social Hygiene Clinics

 For free STD testing in Hong Kong, visit the Social Hygiene Clinics.
-It is free for eligible HKID-holders and you can generally walk in and get tested on the same day.
-Non-eligible people can still visit the clinics but will be charged HK$1,190 for each visit to the clinic.
+It is free for holders of a valid HK identity card and you can generally walk in and get tested on the same day.
+Non-eligible persons can still visit the clinics but will be charged HKD1,190 for each visit to the clinic.
 Some tests are included in this fee, but others require an extra fee.
 Please inquire at your clinic of choice for the specific costs.

 STD testing in Hong Kong’s non-governmental clinics